 Apply to be a Support Officer

-The Selections & Recruitment (S&R) subcommittee organizes the support officer application/interview process every Fall.
+The Selections & Recruitment (S&R) subcommittee organizes the support officer application/interview process.
 Each year, the Committee reviews over 150 applications for students who are interested in joining Honor in the following 3 pools:

 ADVISOR